Home

 Although to us this would seem very strange, back then it brought about intensely strong social bonds, and reinforced inter-clan ties.

-As a community a Scottish clan is distinguished by heraldry, and recognised by the Sovereign.
+As a community a Scottish clan is distinguished by heraldry, and recognized by the Sovereign.

-Therefor all clans with recognised Chiefs, are recognised under Scottish law.
+Therefor all clans with recognized Chiefs, are recognized under Scottish law.

 Historically a Clan Chief could add to his clan simply by adopting other families, and legally had the right to outlaw anyone from his clan, including members of his own family.